maizer2/maizer2.github.io/about.md

 * Hello, My name is Hyeonwoo Jin, I borned at Republic of Korea in Busan.
 * Now I work ETRI in Visual Intelligence Laboratory  and i have a master's degree in graduate school DSU.
-* I research visual intelligence using GAN.
+* I research visual intelligence using probailistic models via VAE, GAN, Diffusion.
 * My favorite sentence is "There is no end to learning."

 ---